Visit Salford | Indulge in the city!

 Tel: 0161 834 3285

-Built in 1906, the very finest pub in the modern day city of Salford is probably the palatial Lamb.
+Built in 1906, one of the finest pubs in the modern day city of Salford is probably the palatial Lamb.
 This pub is a "must visit" not only for its excellent beer but also to admire its exquisite Edwardian splendour.
-It has the original mahogany bar, acidetched glass and art nouveau tiles and is the last pub in Salford to have a full sized snooker table.
-A very short stagger from the Eccles Metrolink interchange.
-Regularly featured in the Good Beer Guide.
+It has the original mahogany bar, acid etched glass and art nouveau tiles complete with a full sized snooker table.
+It's also a very short stagger from the Eccles Metrolink interchange.
+It regularly features in the Good Beer Guide.

 Liverpool Road, Eccles M30 0ND